kushalsamant/coherence/anthologies.md

 Thanks for writing your name.
 Most people here do not write their names on these letters.
 It will help if we run into each other someday.
 :)

 I am currently in between jobs.
 I am still weighing my options career-wise.
 I write a lot these days for my newsletter and website.
 A bit more about Bangalore.
 This project is about creating and publishing 5 architecture books that should sell 5,000 copies at Rs.
 200 each in an year.
 This is not an easy task.
 If successful, I will get paid 2,500,000 by the research firm that wants to employ me.

 Problems are that,
 1. They are willing to spare 10,000 a month for my retainer.
 2. They want to invest 6 months of time in the making of these books.
 This might not be sufficient to get it done.

 The benefits are,
 1. I *may* get 2,500,000 after 6 to 12 months.
 2. a.
 I can build network of subscribers for my written content/ newsletter.
 3. b.
 I can build awareness that I curate portfolios and make an entire social media strategy as a service.

 The alternative steps are,
 1. Finishing Revit architecture certification from AutoDesk.
 2. Getting a job at an architecture office in Mumbai for 35k to 40k a month steady income.

 Damage control options are,
 1. Using Bangalore's retainer to get Revit architecture certification from AutoDesk by February.
 2. a.
-Returning to Mumbai and following alternative step 2.
-3. b.
+Returning to Mumbai and following alternative step (2. ), (3. b.)
-Using benefits 2. a to host interested folks at a farmhouse on Airbnb.
+Using benefits (2. a) to host interested folks at a farmhouse on Airbnb.
 I could also do architecture competitions with the money I can make on Airbnb.
 This will then be a full-fledged practice.

 In conclusion fail safe paths are,
-1. Damage control 1. & 2.  a.
+1. Damage control (1. ) & (2.  a.)
 2. Alternative steps.

 Enough about my dreams, and work!

 Well enough about me.
 You are trying something new.
 That's interesting enough.
 :)
 I know this letter is too much to take in.
-I am making a list of questions at the end here, because duh! :P :D I have so many questions for you! :D
+I am making a list of questions at the end here, because duh! :P :D
+I have so many questions for you! :D
 - What is your birthdate?
 - Where all have you lived, and traveled so far?
 - What did you study?
 - What all are you learning currently?
 - What kind of work do you do?
 - Maybe you can help me learn more about the Canada bit?
 - Do you have a reading list?
 - What's your favorite book?
 - What are you currently reading?
 - Do you photograph?
 - Do you have an Instagram page or something?
 - Can you tell me more about sustainability?
 - Do you have a kitchen garden?
 - What all are you curious about in life?
 - What's on your bucket list?

 Happy Christmas to you too!!!
 Yours truly,

 **Slowly letters 1**.